Kotlin/anko/doc/SQLITE.md

-Kōan :heart: SQLite
+Anko :heart: SQLite
 ===========

 Have you ever been tired of parsing SQLite query results using Android cursors?
 It required you to write lots of boilerplate code enclosed in countless try..finally blocks to close all the resources properly.

-Koan provides lots of different functions to simplify communication with SQLite database.
+Anko provides lots of different functions to simplify communication with SQLite database.

 ## Contents